 - (E) Relisting.
-A Company that was suspended, delisted, or removed from Nasdaq for any reason, whether regulatory or voluntary, is not required to pay a second annual fee if it relists in the same calendar year. - (4) (5) No change.
+A Company that was suspended, delisted, or removed from Nasdaq for any reason, whether regulatory or voluntary, is not required to pay a second annual fee if it relists in the same calendar year. - (4) Total shares outstanding means the aggregate of all classes of equity securities listed on [the] Nasdaq [Global Market], including equity securities listed on the Nasdaq Capital Market, as shown in the Company's most recent periodic report required to be filed with the Company's appropriate regulatory authority or in more recent information held by Nasdaq.
+In the case of foreign companies, total shares outstanding shall include only those shares issued and outstanding in the United States. - (5) No change.